-In this edition of Friday Focus, Dr. O El-Hillal from E&S Orthodontics, your Phoenix Orthodontist, discusses the differences in follow-up appointment schedules.
+In this edition of Friday Focus, Dr. O El-Hillal from E&S Orthodontics, your Orthodontist in Phoenix, discusses the differences in follow-up appointment schedules.

 Hello.
 My name is Dr. O and today we’re going to talk about the timing for follow-up visits to your orthodontist.
 The question is: “Why does one orthodontist prefer seeing patients in 4-week intervals while another prefers 6-week intervals?”